 Section 1 Conventions

-health emergency, civil unrest, natural disaster, or inclement weather cancellations due to road
+health emergency, civil unrest, natural disaster, or inclement weather cancellations due to road closures.

 Section 2 State Central Committee